disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 ### Codifying the duality between initial and final algebras

 What we want users to manipulate is the final-encoded version of a service: a good-old object-oriented interface that has decent editor support.
-But we need the inital-encoded version to implement interpreters in a generic fashion.
+But we need the initial-encoded version to implement interpreters in a generic fashion.

 So we codify the duality to allow for switching from one to the other via an abstraction called `Smithy4s.Service`, which is the entry point to all interpreters.